spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

  ### Lab Instruction 3

 Next, I learned how to set up passwords for each router.
-I entered global configuration mode to set a password using the enable password cisco command for Router 1.
-Then, I set the password network for the second router as well.
+I entered global configuration mode to set a password using the enable password cisco command for R1.
+Then, I enabled password network for R2 as well.